XGIMI Elfin Projector Review

 7

 The XGIMI Elfin is a lightweight 1080p HDR projector.
-It's small and light, making it easy to carry around, and it's easy to install and use with Auto Keystone correction, intelligent obstacle avoidance and screen alignment, and an autofocus.
+It's small and light, making it easy to carry around, and it's easy to install and use, with Auto Keystone correction, intelligent obstacle avoidance and screen alignment, and an autofocus.
 The projector uses an LED bulb as its light source with a rated lifespan of 25,000 hours.
-It can project an image between 40" and 200", although XGIMI recommends that users stick to 60-120 inches for optimal image quality.
+It can project an image between 40" and 200", though XGIMI recommends sticking to 60-120 inches for optimal image quality.
 It has a slew of smart features with the Android TV smart interface, Wi-Fi, Bluetooth, and an Auto Game Mode for gaming.
 Finally, it has two built-in Harman Kardon 3W speakers.

 Our Verdict